Tax time is fast approaching.

 Most of the donations you’ve made to charity over the past year are tax deductible, so start gathering those receipts and counting how much you’ve given back, to get back on your tax refund.

-Whether you’re a regular child or community sponsor, or donating for the first time, we’ve got five quick tips to help you make the most out of your donations.
+Whether you’re making a regular donation, or donating for the first time, we’ve got five quick tips to help you make the most out of your giving.

 Are all donations tax deductible?